rishiosaur/sepia/README.md

 ### VS Code Extension

-I've also designed a minimal VSC toolset around Sepia, which you can find [on the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=rishiosaur.sepia).
+I've also designed a VSC toolset around Sepia, which you can find [on the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=rishiosaur.sepia).

 ---